Sarah C. Crossley

 Sarah Crossley practises exclusively employment and labour law, advising and representing employers in both federal and provincial jurisdictions.
 Ms. Crossley advises employers on a variety of employment and labour matters, including terminations, human rights and disability management, collective agreement administration, employment agreements, policy development, discipline and discharge.
 She regularly acts as employer counsel in wrongful dismissal litigation, grievance arbitrations and human rights proceedings.

-Ms. Crossley is a frequent speaker in employment and labour matters.
-In addition, she regularly provides seminars and training for clients on a variety of matters, including human rights, harassment, discrimination, and effective workplace management.
+Ms. Crossley is a frequent speaker on employment and labour matters.
+In addition, she regularly provides seminars and training for clients on a variety of topics, including human rights, harassment, discrimination, and effective workplace management.
 She also conducts workplace investigations.

 Year of call

 LL.B., University of Windsor, 1997

 - “Conducting Compliant Workplace Investigations,” 8th HR Legal Risk Conference, Federated Press, September 11 and 12, 2014.

 - “Workin’ Nine to Nine: Overtime Issues in the Modern Workplace,” Lancaster House audio conference, June 18, 2014.